 Hearing Aid Fitting and Evaluation Period

-The first step in the hearing aid fitting process is determining the appropriate amount of amplification for your unique hearing profile.
-This is done using real ear measures, to make sure the hearing aids are helping you as much as possible.
-This will include programming the devices on the computer and giving you the opportunity to try them out in the office before you take them home.
-After the technical measurements are made, your audiologist will show you how to care for the devices and answer any questions you may have.
+- The first step in the process is determining the appropriate amount of amplification for your unique hearing profile.
+This is done using speech mapping (also called real ear measures), to make sure the hearing aids are helping you as much as possible.
+Click on this link to read a more detailed article on speech mapping.

 We want you to be completely satisfied with your new hearing devices.
 If for some reason you are not happy with your hearing aids by the end of your evaluation period, we will do everything we can to find the right solution for you.